ikolton/MedGS_Update/README.md

 # Installation Guide

-_If you have conda whole setup can be also done by running run.sh.
-It installs the environment, runs training, render and mesh generation.
-Mesh can be visualized using:_ ```python vismesh.py ./output/mesh/prostate.ply```
+_If you have conda, the entire setup can also be done by running run.sh.
+This script installs the environment, runs training, rendering, and mesh generation.
+Meshes can be visualized using:_ ```python vismesh.py ./output/mesh/prostate.ply```

 Follow the steps below to set up the project environment: